EpiGenomicsCode/OmniFold/README.md

 ## HTML Report Generation

-At the end of a successful pipeline run, the tool automatically generates a comprehensive `Protein_Ensemble_Report.zip` file in your output directory.
-This ZIP contains:
+At the end of a successful pipeline run, the tool automatically generates a comprehensive `OmniFold_Report.zip` file in your output directory.
+This ZIP file is shareable and contains:
 1.  `final_report.html`: A detailed comparison of all model predictions.
-2.  `pae_viewers/`: A directory containing standalone, interactive PAE (Predicted Aligned Error) viewers for each model generated.
+2.  `pae_viewers/`: A directory containing standalone HTML files, one for each model's prediction.
+Each file opens an interactive viewer that couples the 3D structure with its corresponding PAE (Predicted Aligned Error) matrix.
+Users can select regions on the PAE plot to highlight them on the 3D model and vice-versa.

 The report includes:
 -   A summary table of key metrics (pLDDT, pTM, ipTM) for the best model from each method.
--   An interface confidence table with `ipSAE` and `pDockQ` scores for all chain pairs, enabling robust interaction analysis.
+-   An interface confidence table with `ipSAE` and `pDockQ` scores for all chain pairs.
 The `ipSAE` score is calculated based on the method described by Dunbrack et al.
 -   An interactive, overlaid pLDDT plot to compare per-residue confidence across models.

 ### Chai-1 PAE & ipSAE Support